Daikalos/GameEngine/README.md

 # Velox Game Engine

-Simple 2D game engine with its foundation in SFML containing a variety of functionalities for expanded usage.
-Some functions of the engine is also based on the book "SFML Game Development (2013)" by Jan Haller, Henrik Vogelius Hansson, and Artur Moreira.
+Simple 2D game engine with its foundation in SFML that provides a variety of functionalities for expanded usage.
+Some functions of the engine are also based on the book “SFML Game Development (2013)” by Jan Haller, Henrik Vogelius Hansson, and Artur Moreira.

-Goal is to then to create a game using this engine.
+Examples of planned features:
 - Application
 - Physics
 - Collisions
 - Animations
 - Graphical User Interface
 - Entities
 - StateStack
 - Networking
 - Audio
 - InputHandler